artbrock/ALC_Starter_Kit/communication_&_promotion/alc_educational_model_-_an_agile_tree.md

 The biggest dividing line between ALCs and old school educational systems boils down to this: **Who do we trust to direct a child’s learning**?

 Most educational settings (around 99% of them) come from a perspective that children are a kind of empty vessel who couldn’t possibly know what’s good for them.
 So _someone else_ needs to decide what they should learn, how they should learn it, and then tell them whether they’ve learned it well enough.

+>An Agile Learning Center is not a place to use hip sounding tools to get children to jump through a bunch of hoops.

 That “_someone else_” may be a school board lobbied by corporate interests, or a curriculum committee who has to call their grandkids for tech support to use a computer, or superintendents, principals or teachers.
 It just never seems to be the person who actually has to live with the consequences of these choices -- the child.

 #### A Leap of Faith {#a-leap-of-faith}